 Economists and homebuyers alike agree that stamp duty is a bad, harmful, and distortionary tax.
 It discourages economic activity and prevents many people from buying the house that best suits their needs.
 Hobart's \$960,000 median house price will cost a homebuyer an additional \$38,000 in stamp duty, up front, typically paid for through their mortgage, attracting interest over decades and is one of the largest barriers to mobility and home ownership.

-In 2015, Deloitte Access Economics estimated that nationally, around due to the impact of stamp duties.
+In 2015, Deloitte Access Economics estimated that nationally, around 340,000 property transactions are foregone every year due to the impact of stamp duties.